 - Adyen Giving : allow shoppers to donate to a chosen charity at checkout.
 This feature is available with card payments and iDeal payments.

 - Multiple Address Shipping : enable this feature in the Adobe Commerce environment and use it with our plugin.
 Our plugin supports cards and redirect payment methods in the multiple shipping flow.
 Wallets are not available yet.

 - Pay by Link : on the Adobe Commerce admin page, create a payment link and send this to the shopper by email.
 This feature is available from plugin version 7.3.0.

-This documentation reflects the latest version of the plugin.
+This documentation reflects the latest version of the cartridge.
 You can find the latest version on GitHub.
-Our plugin supports the following:

 Our plugin supports Adobe Commerce version 2.4.0 or later.